 - Aversion Therapy: Reduces undesirable behaviors by associating them with unpleasant stimuli

-- Rational Emotive Behavior Therapy (REBT): Identifies and changes irrational beliefs and negative thought patterns to promote emotional well-being and rational behavior.
+- Rational Emotive Behavior Therapy (REBT): Helps replace irrational beliefs with rational thoughts.

 What happens in Behavioral Therapy?

 In behavioral therapy, therapists work with individuals to identify and understand negative behaviors.
-The process involves setting specific goals, applying techniques like positive reinforcement and exposure, and gradually modifying behaviors through structured sessions.
-Individuals learn new coping strategies, practice desired behaviors, and receive feedback to reinforce positive changes, ultimately leading to improved behavioral outcomes and emotional well-being.
+The process involves setting goals through reinforcement and exposure and gradually shaping behaviors.
+Individuals learn coping strategies, practice positive actions, and receive feedback for lasting change.